linenoise/check_freebsd_swap/README.txt

 DESCRIPTION
     This script acts as a plugin module for the Nagios IT infrastructure monitoring system.
-It on a FreeBSD server to pull for swap file information through pstat(8).
+It on a FreeBSD server to poll for swap file information through pstat(8).
 This plugin reports on the following 4 swap file measurements: